sebastiantoh/tp/docs/team/hakujitsu.md

  ### Contributions to the DG: Which sections did you contribute to the DG?
 Which UML diagrams did you add/updated?
  ### Contributions to team-based tasks :

- * I have handled release management for an informal milestone set by the team, v1.3a, intended to be a checkpoint within v1.3.
+ * I handled release management for an informal milestone set by the team, v1.3a, intended to be a checkpoint within v1.3.
+ * I handled the JAR release in Week 10.
  * I maintained the issue tracker by removing duplicate issues after the conclusion of the mock PE.
  * I uploaded the labelled UI diagram in the User Guide.